19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Action.md

 An action is the main component of a [Turn](Turn.md).

+As part of your action, you may use any item in your [Adventurer's Pack](../../Items%20and%20Gear/Gear/100%20Coins/Adventurer's%20Pack.md).

 ## Combat Action

 Unless otherwise specified, [Action](Action.md) means [Combat Action](#Combat%20Action).
 See [Combat](../Combat/Combat.md).